Bentonville’s biking rep increases with move of U.S. Mountain Bike National Team to city

 TALENT PIPELINE PROMISING

 The best individual Olympics year the U.S. had in mountain biking was at the 2012 Olympic Games in London.
 Georgia Gould finished third on the women's side and Todd Wells 10th on the men's side.
-Wells had the best American performance on the men's side, and Gould tied Susan DeMattei's bronze medal performance at Atlanta in 1996, Palmero said.
+Wells had the best American performance on the men's side, and Gould tied Susan DeMattei's bronze medal performance in Atlanta in 1996, Palermo said.

 Arkansas has a rich history with the Olympics as numerous medal winners have called the Natural State home, but now an entire Olympic team will train and prepare in Bentonville, said Aaron Nolan, communications director for Downtown Bentonville.